hunglvosu/hunglvosu.github.io/_pages/about.md

 I will be updating both good news, bad news and all kinds of news.

+ - **[May 2025]** Gave a talk a theory seminar of Northeastern on "Designing Graph Algorithms with VC Dimension".

  - **[April 2025]** Our paper "Light Tree Covers, Routing, and Path-Reporting Oracles via Spanning Tree Covers in Doubling Graphs" was uploaded to [Arxiv](https://arxiv.org/abs/2503.22669).

  - **[February 2025]** PC member of [WADS  25](https://cccg-wads-2025.eecs.yorku.ca/WADS%202025.html).